mitraayushi/mitraayushi/README.md

 ### 👋 About Me

-Hey there!
-I'm Ayushi, a CSE student with a knack for solving problems and creating innovative solutions.
+I'm Ayushi Mitra, a BTech CSE student passionate about becoming a well-versed programmer.
 Skilled in Python, C++, and web dev, I'm currently diving into the world of AI/ML.
 Always up for a challenge and eager to learn!

 ---